 If the fruit is wrapped, thin, dry, new and odourless paper must be used.

-The use of any substance tending to modify the natural characteristics of the mandarins (easy peelers), especially in taste or smell4, is prohibited.
+The use of any substance tending to modify the natural characteristics of the mandarins , especially in taste or smell4, is prohibited.

 Packages must be free of all foreign matter.
 However, a presentation where a short (not wooden) twig with some green leaves adheres to the fruit is allowed.